TranslationalBiophotonics/annotation-guide/index.md

 ![Image](images/login_prompt.png)

 Upon successful login please follow the link to the **Image Annotation Platform**.
-If successful you will see a screen similar to that shown below.
+If successful you will see a screen similar to that shown below:

 ![Image](images/iap.png)